Bobrokus/rpf7-docs/README.md

 ### [What's an RPF archive? 🤔](https://gtamods.com/wiki/RPF_archive)

 ## Why did I create this?
 I'm working on my FiveM Mod Manager so I need to figure out how to read RPF files.
 GTA5 uses RPF7.
 After getting through multiple rabbit holes, I deduced there is little to none documentation about RPF7.

 Fortunately, I found out Codewalker has [`RpfFile` class](https://github.com/dexyfex/CodeWalker/blob/f9a3559263f6b87a9ae53b2035e62294ac576f46/CodeWalker.Core/GameFiles/RpfFile.cs#L134) (which was very well documented, thanks).
 This helped me a lot and it's what I started working off of.

 I want to dig through the hard part, so other modders/devs don't have to.
-My goal is to make the documentation as accessible and helpful as possible, so the modding community grows.
+My goal is to make the documentation as accessible and helpful as possible!

 ### Contribution is highly appreciated! 🙌